yupgup/jonitrythall.com/_posts/2021-02-07-seeking-board-role.markdown

 * Web design; evaluating and improving upon an existing site, guiding process and design for new sites
 * Ensuring that the overall process for carrying out marketing campaigns is efficient and transparent

-📄 And in case it’s handy, here’s a link to [my resume](https://jonitrythall.com/content/joni-resume.pdf).

 ## How Can I Help?
 Let’s Chat
 If you are part of a nonprofit organization looking to round out board experience or know of one and would like to make a connection, please reach out.
 I’d be eager to set up a video call and talk details about how I can contribute to your mission and see if this could be a good fit for all.